Management of Resource at the Network Edge for Federated Learning

-In Mobile Edge Computing (MEC), there are issues that need to be overcome for the deployment of federated learning applications~\cite{8770530}: \begin{enumerate*}[label={\alph*)}] \item the training data is massive in quantity when considering massive edge devices and it will increase the burden of uplink wireless channels; \item the training data which should be uploaded to edge nodes or cloud is privacy-sensitive; \item if training data is transformed for privacy consideration, server-side proxy data is less relevant than on-device data. \end{enumerate*} The authors also listed two deficiencies when they execute Deep Reinforcement Learning (DRL): the computation capability of an edge device is relatively small, and it can take a long time to train the DRL agent using massive data; the training process of a DRL agent may consume additional energy of edge devices.
+In Mobile Edge Computing (MEC), some issues that need to be overcome to deploy federated learning applications~\cite{8770530}: \begin {enumerate} \item the training data is massive when considering massive edge devices, increasing the burden of uplink wireless channels; \item the training data, which should be uploaded to edge nodes or cloud, is privacy-sensitive; \item if the training data is transformed for privacy consideration, server-side proxy data is less relevant than on-device data. \end{enumerate} The authors also listed two deficiencies when they execute Deep Reinforcement Learning (DRL): the computation capability of an edge device is relatively small, and it can take a long time to train the DRL agent using massive data.
+Moreover, the training process of a DRL agent may consume the additional energy of edge devices.
 A collaborative edge framework that executes DRL using the FL processing is proposed to address these issues.

 In~\cite{8770530}, the authors studied the DRL using the FL paradigm.
-Edge devices perform data training with their own models and then send the resulting model to be aggregated with other models to compose a global model.
+Edge devices perform training with their models and then send the resulting model to be aggregated with other models to compose a global model.
 However, their proposal does not explore specific methods for optimizing learning computation tasks at the edge.
-Their work does not include how the optimization of edge nodes to collaborate and how to allocate resources to intelligence tasks considered deadlines, scales, CPU and memory requirements among others.
+Their work also does not include optimizing edge nodes to collaborate and how to allocate resources to intelligence tasks considering deadlines, scales, CPU, and memory requirements.

 Another way to classify federations in federated learning considers the number of participating devices~\cite{kairouz2019advances}.
-Cross-silo federated learning has typically up to 100 edge devices, while the cross-device can have thousands of devices.
-In cross-silo, the bottleneck can be either the computation or communication, whereas in cross-device communication it is typically the bottleneck due to the use of Wi-Fi or other type of connections with smaller capacity.
+Cross-silo federated learning typically has up to 100 edge devices, while the cross-device can have thousands of devices.
+In cross-silo, the bottleneck can be either the computation or communication, whereas in cross-device communication is typically the bottleneck due to the use of Wi-Fi or other types of connection with smaller capacity.
 Another difference between these two is the availability of clients: while in cross-silo clients are available most of the time, each client in cross-device can be intermittently available.
 However, cross-silo can either use vertical or horizontal partitions while cross-device uses horizontal partition only.